alexandratcrane/TeamUpRN/README.md

 How to install:
-Follow the instructions below under "**React Native CLI Quickstart**" https://reactnative.dev/docs/environment-setup
+Follow the instructions below under "**React Native CLI Quickstart**"

+https://reactnative.dev/docs/environment-setup

 How to run:

 To run this application, you will need to have two command line windows open.
-On the first window, run the following command:
+On the **first window**, run the following command:

 Windows users:
 ```